 the synchroniser.
 You will need to use a lifting

-and twisting motion to get the selector out.
+and twisting motion to get the selector fork out.

-- Remove the 1st/2nd selector (middle), and finally reverse gear.
+- Remove the 1st/2nd selector (middle), and finally the reverse gear selector.

 - Have a close look at the 3rd/4th synchroiser (see sketch).
 It has three

-guide posts with a notch in the middle and cutouts in the gears beneath them.
+guide posts with a notch in the middle and cutouts to the gears beneath them.